TestAnything/Specification/tap-version-14-specification.md

 ## Synopsis

-TAP, the Test Anything Protocol, is a simple text-based interface between testing modules a test harness.
+TAP, the Test Anything Protocol, is a simple text-based interface between testing modules and test harness.
 TAP started life as part of the test harness for Perl but now has implementations in C/C++, Python, PHP, Perl, JavaScript, and probably others by the time you read this.
 This document describes version 14 of TAP.